rocesS/notarycrm/README.md

 - See HTML in the right
 - ✨Magic ✨

-## Features

-- In application You c
-- Drag and drop images (requires your Dropbox account be linked)
-- Import and save files from GitHub, Dropbox, Google Drive and One Drive
-- Drag and drop markdown and HTML files into Dillinger
-- Export documents as Markdown, HTML and PDF

-If you are notary office owner im this application you can ease manage two types of your client :
-1. Legal Person
-2. Natural Person

 > The overriding design goal for Markdown's
 > formatting syntax is to make it as readable